Home

 • For fast model boats, look for voltages in the 6-12 Volt range and no-load current of 500mA or higher for possible candidates.
 Accept lower currents (down to 50mA) for displacing hulls (tugs, trawlers, battleships etc.).

-• Examine descriptions for 5-pole motors for less rpm but more torque – desirable for scale and sport boats.
+• Examine descriptions for 5-pole motors for more torque – desirable for direct-drive scale and sport boats.

 • Sometimes intended use is a good indicator.
 For instance, VCR and tape recorder motors need to run very smooth and quiet, but not with high power.
 This is useful for scale RC boats.
 Motors for power tools are typically high power.